Climate Mental Health

 Using elements of cognitive behavioral interventions while working with youth and in classrooms can help students reframe negative thoughts and cope with climate change.
 Examples of ways to help youth reframe negative thoughts to be more objective and realistic are:

-- Have youth identify the negative thought related to climate change they are struggling with, including all-or-nothing thinking (ex.
+- Have youth identify the negative thoughts related to climate change they are struggling with, including all-or-nothing thinking (ex.
 "All of humanity is doomed").

 - Just because a thought exists doesn't make it true.
 Encourage youth to use logic to challenge that negative thought.- Ask "Is it really 100% true that all of humanity is doomed?"
 Encourage youth to replace the thought with a more realistic thought like "The future on this planet will look different from what it looks like right now."